romilly/pi-towers-workshop/plan/manuscript/Chapter6.md

 If you want to explore the workbook later you will need a micro:bit and another computer to program it.
-The *mu* editor runs on the Pi, but it is also available for Microsoft Windows, MacOS and other verions of Linux.
+The *mu* editor runs on the Pi, but it is also available for Microsoft Windows, MacOS and other versions of Linux.

 ##More stuff the micro:bit can do